thecheryl/thecheryl.github.io/_posts/2018-10-15-reflections-on-ghc-18.markdown

 ### Padmasree Warrior, CEO, NIO

 - Pay attention to how the tech industry is changing.
-For example, the car as a platform is coming in the future
+For example, the car as a platform is coming in the future.
 - Take positions where 70% of the time you know what you're doing, and 30% you will learn as you go
 - When you're doing well in your career, it time to look for your next opportunity